kinnerparikh/kinnerparikh/README.md

 ### Hi there 👋

-I am a computer science student at the Pennsylvania State University!
+I am a computer science student at the University of Washington!

 <!--
 ### Projects